Chlorine eliminates 99% of bacteria and protects water against recontamination* when residual chlorine is left in the water.

 Stabilising a solution of sodium hypochlorite

 The pH of the sodium hypochlorite solution needs to be increased to a value between 11.8 and 12 by adding a solution of caustic soda 5M.
 This process requires the use of a pH-meter or pH-indicator strips.
 It also requires laboratory skills but ensures a good-quality product with a shelf life of at least six months.
 Current legislation in the country where you are operating must be respected.
-The legislation in force in your country has to be respected.
 A quality control procedure validated by the local authorities must be set up.

 Checking the active chlorine concentration of stabilised sodium hypochlorite